-- A fixed loan doesn’t come with offset or redraw capabilities.
+- Most fixed loans don’t come with offset or redraw capabilities.

 - Rates may be higher than the market rate.

-The line of credit loan is similar to a cheque account.
+The line of credit loan is like a cheque account.
 This type of loan enables you to draw down funds when and where you need them.
 Then you repay the part of the loan used monthly.
 However, this type of loan needs exceptional money management skills and the ability to increase repayments to suit the amount of funding used.

 What are the terms of this loan?

-- Higher than basic and standard variable rate loans apply.
+- Higher than basic and standard variable rates apply to this loan.